Best Hard Money Calculator

 It is not uncommon for a buyer of a property to ask a seller to contribute a percentage of the sales price towards closing costs.
 Depending on the program, a seller can contribute up to 6% of the sales price in closing costs.
 Such contributions to new buyers decrease your profit and, because of that, are important to consider when evaluating a transaction.
 Consult your real estate agent for more details.

 This is your contribution to the transaction and includes all the funds you need to buy and rehab a property.
 It also includes costs associated with obtaining financing and transferring the property in your name.
+Typically, a part of the contribution you make at closing will be coming back to you in a series of draws as you move through different stages of your rehab.

 Your maximum loan amount divided by the sum of your purchase price and rehab costs.